1.1 Exploring a live demo

 If you recall from the 0.6: Introduction to dfx module, our canister has a single method called

-greet, which we can call using a command such as:
+greet, which you can call using a command such as:

 This command sends a message to the